R-oyo/Python_Coquidrilo/README.md

 # Python_Coquidrilo
-Python game made with pygame, in which you are a crocodile and have to catch your food.
+Python game made with pygame, in which you are a crocodile and have to catch your food while avoiding the different foes.

 Main Menu